ZacBlanco/hwx-tutorials/2-3/tutorials/hello-world-an-introduction-to-hive-and-pig-2-3/hello-world-an-introduction-to-hive-and-pig-2-3.md

 ![Lab3_13](http://hortonworks.com/wp-content/uploads/2015/07/Lab3_13.png)

-Click on the **Logs** twisty to see what happened when your script ran.
-This is where you will see any error messages.
-The log may scroll below the edge of your window so you may have to scroll down.
+Click on the **Logs** dropdown menu to see what happened when your script ran.
+Errors will appear here.

 1. Go back to the Ambari Hive User View and browse the data in the riskfactor table to verify that your Pig job successfully populated this table.
 Here is what is should look like: